RenpyRemix/dayparts-calendar/explain_dayparts.md

     {days_passed} ## Numeric count of days passed {day_part} ## String day part, as supplied in initialization
 ```
+These names reflect the `@property` methods within the class, which return un-translated values that are then translated within the `__repr__` method.
+Extending these to add your own should follow similar logic, perhaps using the `%char` values from [The Python Datetime Format Page](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) in a manner similar to `weekday`.

+## Displaying the information

 [![Support me on Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=19978585)